Businesses must move away from ‘price first’ to ‘proximity and provenance first’, says Made in Britain CEO

 THE All-Party Parliamentary Manufacturing Group (APMG) has published a report that says a strong and resilient manufacturing sector is key for the UK’s economic prosperity.
 But, says the report, the sector needs support from the government and it calls for a National Made Smarter programme.

-The report was produced by the Manufacturing Commission, the research arm of the APMG, and it is titled: Manufacturing Resilience: Driving Recovery towards net zero.
+The report was produced by Policy Connect's Manufacturing Commission, the research arm of the APMG, and it is titled: Manufacturing Resilience: Driving Recovery towards net zero.
 It was launched at an online meeting that was attended by Made in Britain, secretary of state Kwasi Kwarteng and commission chair Lord Bilimoria.

 “Every single business that has made it through these challenging times intact will have to play their part in transforming the UK economy as it moves away from ‘price first’ to ‘proximity and provenance’ first.